zuanet/dnsseeder/README.md

 $ go env ZUAOOT GOPATH
 ```

-NOTE: The `ZUAOOT` and `GOPATH` above must not be the same path.
+NOTE: The `GOROOT` and `GOPATH` above must not be the same path.
 It is
 recommended that `GOPATH` is set to a directory in your home directory such as
 `~/dev/go` to avoid write permission issues.
 It is also recommended to add
 `$GOPATH/bin` to your `PATH` at this point.